SolbiatiAlessandro/machine-learning/README.md

 Repo to prepare for ML System Design interview.

-- [Not Started] Recommender System (Personalized Fashion Recommendations)
-- [Not Started] Search System challenge
+- [Not Started] LLM RAG System Implementation
+- [In Progress] SpareNN Retrieval/Ranking Recommendation System Implementation
 - [In Progress] NanoGPT
+- [In Progress] Makemore
 - [Completed] Micrograd

 -----------